kzkedzierska/COVID-19_England_Wales/index.md

 ---
 title: "COVID-19 mortality in England and Wales"
 subtitle: "Based on the ONS data"
-summary: Visualisation of the mortality data in Endland and Wales during COVID-19 pandemic.
+summary: Visualisation of the mortality data in England and Wales during COVID-19 pandemic.
 authors:
 - admin
 tags: